thegrumpys/odop/client/docs/Help/DesignTypes/c_spring.md

 # Compression Spring Design Type

-The Compression Spring design type is a full-featured mathematical model enabling the engineering design of helical coil compression springs.
+The Compression Spring design type is a full-featured mathematical model enabling the engineering design of round wire helical coil compression springs.

 This section presents material unique to the Compression Spring design type.
 The more general material available at [Spring Design Topics](/docs/Help/SpringDesign) provides important supplemental information.

 ___